Kerry visits Western-leaning Moldova to show support

 The EU has already reduced or dropped all its tariffs on Moldovan wine in response to the Russian move.

-The senior State Department official said Russia should see the benefits of closer ties between its neighbours and the EU.
+The senior State Department official said Russia should see the benefits of closer ties between its neighbors and the EU.

 "We have been very clear with the Russians that we don't see any need to see the decision of Moldova and Georgia to initial agreements with the EU as a zero-sum game, and that we think that kind of play is self-defeating," the official said.

-"If Russia's neighbours become richer and more prosperous as a result of having visa liberalisation to the European Union and increased trade, they are more able to buy more things from Russia as well, and they are more stable on Russia's periphery."
+"If Russia's neighbors become richer and more prosperous as a result of having visa liberalization to the European Union and increased trade, they are more able to buy more things from Russia as well, and they are more stable on Russia's periphery."

 Russian sanctions against Moldova were "a matter of concern" given Moscow's membership of the World Trade Organisation, the official said, but added that it would be up to the Moldovans to decide whether to raise a complaint at the world trade body.